reactgraphqlacademy/graphql-api-training/README.md

 ## Learning objectives

-- Understand the main functionalities and responsibilities of a GraphQL Server
+- Understand the main functionalities and responsibilities of a GraphQL server
 - Learn how to migrate an existing REST API to GraphQL and start “thinking in graphs”
 - Start identifying potential problems when running real-world GraphQL APIs

 ## Exercise part 1